-No student will be allowed to take the written examination for licensure until all class assignments; clinical hours and field internship are completed.
+No student will be allowed to take the written examination for licensure (NREMT), until all class assignments, clinical hours, field internship/Capstone experience calls (including narratives), and are entered into Fisdap completely and graduation requirements have been met.

-Paramedic students have ninety (90) calendar days from the last class day of HCS 238 to complete all of the Field Internship calls for HCS 238.
+Paramedic students have ninety (90) calendar days from the last in-person class day of EMS 238 to complete all the Field Internship calls.

-If any student is unable to complete the required clinical and/or field internship due to unexpected circumstances such as serious illness of the student or serious illness and/or death of a close relative he/she may request an extension.
-Requests for extensions are reviewed on a case-by-case basis and approved or disapproved by the Lead Instructor, Faculty Team and the Medical Direction Team.
+If any student is unable to complete the required clinical and/or field internship due to unexpected circumstances such as serious illness of the student or serious illness and/or death of a close relative, he/she may request an extension.
+Requests for extensions are reviewed on a case-by-case basis and approved or disapproved by the Lead Instructor, Faculty Team, and the Medical Direction Team.